matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 **NOTE:** Each token inside zkSync has an address.
 For ERC20 tokens this address coincides with the address in L1, except for ETH, the address `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` is used for it.
 To get the ETH address in zkSync, we can use the constant `ETH_ADDRESS`.

-After the tx is submitted to the Ethereum node, we can track its status using the transaction handle:
+After the transaction is submitted to the Ethereum node, we can track its status using the transaction handle:

 ```typescript
 // Await processing of the deposit on L1